ansible/workshops/exercises/ansible_rhel/2.3-projects/README.md

   </tr>
 </table>

-* Click **SAVE**
+* Click **Save**

-You can start the job by directly clicking the blue **LAUNCH** button, or by clicking on the rocket in the Job Templates overview.
+You can start the job by directly clicking the blue **Launch** button, or by clicking on the rocket in the Job Templates overview.
 After launching the Job Template, you are automatically brought to the job overview where you can follow the playbook execution in real time:

 ![job details](images/job_details.png)
 ![job_run](images/job_run.png)